 Question: "What is the Geneva Bible?"

 Answer: The Geneva Bible is an early English translation of the Bible.
 Its name comes from the fact it was first published in Geneva in 1560.
 The work of Protestant exiles from England and Scotland, the Geneva Bible is well respected and was an important Bible in Scotland and England before and even after the King James Version was published in 1611.
-For some forty years after the King James Version was published, the Geneva Bible remained the most popular English Translation of the Bible.
+For some forty years after the King James Version was published, the Geneva Bible remained the most popular English translation of the Bible.

 In 1553 Mary Tudor became Queen of England.
 As Queen she was committed to eliminating Protestant influences in England and restoring Roman Catholicism as the official religion.
-Under her rule there was a time of intense persecution of Protestants known as the Marian Persecutions which earned her the nickname “Bloody Mary.”
+Under her rule there was a time of intense persecution of Protestants known as the Marian Persecutions, which earned her the nickname “Bloody Mary.”
 She had over 300 Protestant believers burned at the stake, and many others fled to other countries rather than face certain death for not supporting Roman Catholicism.

-During this time period several key English Protestant leaders fled to Geneva, Switzerland, to avoid the persecution in England.
-Among those were Miles Coverdale, John Foxe, Thomas Sampson, and William Whittingham.
+During this time period, several key English Protestant leaders fled to Geneva, Switzerland, to avoid the persecution in England.
+Among them were Miles Coverdale, John Foxe, Thomas Sampson, and William Whittingham.
 With the support of John Calvin and the Scottish Reformer John Knox, these English Reformers decided to publish an English Bible that was not dependent upon the approval of English royalty.
 Building upon earlier English translations such as those done by William Tyndale and Myles Coverdale, the Geneva Bible was the first English translation in which all of the Old Testament was translated directly from Hebrew manuscripts.
 Much of the translation work was done by William Whittingham, the brother-in-law of John Calvin.

-Pre-dating the King James Version by 51 years, the Geneva Bible was one of the earliest mass produced English Bibles commonly available to the public.
-It was the primary English Bible used by 16th century English Protestant Reformers and was the Bible used by such people as William Shakespeare, John Milton, John Knox and John Bunyan.
+Pre-dating the King James Version by 51 years, the Geneva Bible was one of the earliest mass-produced English Bibles commonly available to the public.
+It was the primary English Bible used by 16th-century English Protestant Reformers and was the Bible used by such people as William Shakespeare, John Milton, John Knox, and John Bunyan.

-Eventually the King James Version would replace the Geneva Bible as the most popular English translation.
+Eventually, the King James Version would replace the Geneva Bible as the most popular English translation.
 The Geneva Bible is a very important English translation and was the primary Bible used by many early settlers in America.
-In recent years it has gained increasing popularity again, both because it is an excellent translation and because of its well-written study notes.
+In recent years it has gained popularity again, both because it is an excellent translation and because of its well-written study notes.